Heroshot

-Barrett-Jackson Houston 2022
+Barrett-Jackson

 We knew this time was coming.
 Those of us who’ve owned a Miata or three have alternately lamented the model’s rising values as a matter of principle (cheap convertibles have been a sports car institution, and the Miata’s carried that flag for decades) while also cheering that ours are now worth that much more.
 This week’s Barrett-Jackson sale of YouTube personality Tyler Hoover’s 28,000-mile 1990 Miata for $27,500 is a strong signal that the Miata has attained its rightful status as a collector car.

 Hoover’s presence as an affable online car guy may have helped boost the sales price a little, but probably not by much; our data indicate it takes significant fame to really drive sale premiums.
 This isn’t a record for an unmodified Miata, either—that goes to this 1993 Limited Edition, which sold for $36,750.
-That said, this is a high-profile sale that sheds light on an emerging trend of low-mileage NA Miatas crossing auction blocks for more than $20,000.
+That said, B-J’s is a high-profile sale that sheds light on an emerging trend of low-mileage, NA Miatas crossing auction blocks for more than $20,000.

 What’s even more compelling is that this car is relatively pedestrian.
 Mazda offered quite a few special trims over the years, including the 1993 Limited Edition, the R-Package, numerous M-Editions, and several rare colors that command decent premiums over the base cars.
 While not one of these more desirable trims, Hoover’s base car represents a clean, mechanically sound example with a few options.
 The engine bay looks as if it left the factory only a couple years ago, and the Crystal White paintwork is bright.
 The usual slight color fading on the cloth seats is to be expected on any car that isn’t a museum piece.